Products, News, & Updates

 Google’s Chromecast device first debuted in 2013.
 At the time, it was simply used for mirroring content from a laptop or mobile device to one’s TV.
 It couldn’t run native apps like the Fire Stick or Apple TV, so it wasn’t useful for applications like digital signage.
 In 2020, however, Google released the 4th generation Chromecast.
 This latest model comes in HD or 4K versions, runs Android 10 and comes with the user-friendly Google TV interface, which lets users install apps like HBO, Netflix, and of course XOGO Player.

-Incorporating QR Codes into XOGO Digital Signage
+Incorporating QR Codes in Digital Signage

 Printed QR codes have been popular within many different industries in recent years.
 They act as a bridge between the physical world and digital content, such as when you scan a restaurant menu to pull up a digital version on your smart phone.
 QR codes used in digital format add further flexibility, as they can be updated at any time in order to point to different information online.